bootgly/bootgly-web/README.md

   </a>
 </p>

-> Bootgly Web platform composed by WPI interface.
+> Bootgly Web Platform composed by WPI interface.

 🚧